 Even without the hood on, the size of the Tula baby carrier can easily cover you while breastfeeding.
 The hood increases the privacy value and provides comfort and seclusion that you need, especially when breastfeeding in public.

-This product doesn’t make a lot of noise when you move it around, and is great for transitioning positions, or getting it off while the baby is sleeping.
+This product doesn’t make a lot of noise when you move it around, and is ideal for transitioning positions, or getting it off while the baby is sleeping.

 The almost 14-inch wide seat is great not only for the baby‘s comfort, but also to prevent hip development issues as we have previously discussed.

 Although the fabrics used are seemingly thin, it is made to last and not tear.
-Of course there will be normal wear and tear but nothing that will effect the safety of the baby or the parent.
+Of course, there will be normal wear and tear but nothing that will affect the safety of the baby or the parent.